kai3581/dataloader/README.md

 cd dataloading

 #move 'README.md' temporarily so the next command does not affect it

 #(or edit back 'NETID' where you want to after)

 sed -i 's/NETID/student/g' ./*

 chmod +x dataloading_installer.sh

+#the PATH_TO_DATA string in loaddata.sh needs to be modified to the location of the data itself

+#CT_images/train/images is the image directory for training CT reconstruction

 ./dataloading_installer.sh